Site icon Embarcadero RAD Studio, Delphi, & C++Builder Blogs

 There are other incredible Delphi projects at Miniatur Wunderland too!

 Not content with the totally mind-blowing feat of software engineering of semi-autonomous racing cars in perfect miniature Daniel and his colleagues have a whole raft of other things going on.
-One of them is their tv-software.
-They wanted to broadcast the races – just as they are in the real world – on TV screens located along the track for the ‘spectators’ in the grandstands.
+One of them is their TV software.
+They wanted to broadcast the races – just as they are in the real world – on TV screens located along the miniature track for the ‘spectators’ in the grandstands.
 At the Miniatur Wunderland scale these TVs are actually displays with a diagonal of 2 inches / 5cm.
 They also placed 29 Raspberry Pi cameras on the track which can follow a race seamlessly.
-They generate a master signal from these 29 video streams, which is played out to the displays.
+The Delphi software generates a master signal from these 29 video streams, which is played out to the displays.

-The master Delphi thread ‘knows’ where the action is and activates the corresponding camera.
-The quality of the images was so good and showed so many details and unusual perspectives that they subsequently decided to hang 32-inch displays on the ceilings to show guests the race from this perspective.
+The master Delphi thread ‘knows’ where the action is and activates the corresponding camera automatically.
+The quality of the images is so good and showed so many details and unusual perspectives that they subsequently decided to hang full size 32-inch displays on the ceilings to show Wunderland guests the race from this perspective.
 This presented another software engineering problem, as Daniel says, “so I had to find a solution for our TV signal that would allow us to operate both a 2 inch display and a 32 inch display“.

 Another project that helped a lot during development is for error analysis.
 The task here was to be able to connect to the Formula 1 system via laptop in order to be able to call up and evaluate the operating parameters.
 Here again Daniel was able to exploit the strengths of Delphi, as the performance display of a lot of data is comparatively easy.
-On te data analysis screen there are two short curves, the blue curve is created by the magnetic field that drives the cars, i.e. by the control system, and the red magnetic field is generated by the car itself.
+On the data analysis screen there are two short curves, the blue curve is created by the magnetic field that drives the cars, i.e. by the control system, and the red magnetic field is generated by the car itself.
 A large upward deflection on these curves, followed by a smaller downward deflection, is the distinctive signature of one of the vehicles.
-Using the information about when which sensor detected this signature, Daniel and his team can locate the cars precisely.
+Using the information about when and which sensor detected this signature, Daniel and his team can locate the cars precisely in a tiny fraction of a second with millimeter accuracy.

 Miniatur Wunderland is a superb example of what can be done with Delphi and a lot of talent!